digicosmos86/MicroInventor/source/unit1/lesson2.rst

 .. admonition:: Students will be able to

-    1. SWBAT understand that Raspbrry Pi is a computer that runs linux
+    1. SWBAT understand that Raspberry Pi is a computer that runs linux
     2. SWBAT differentiate software and hardware
     3. SWBAT launch the Thonny Python IDE to program Python